-TCVs could have a substantial benefit in Malawi, where typhoid inflicts a significant health burden.
+The TCVs now in Malawi's routine immunization system are projected to have a substantial benefit in Malawi, where typhoid inflicts a significant health burden.
 A large typhoid surveillance study called the Strategic Typhoid Alliance across Africa and Asia (STRATAA) was conducted in Blantyre and estimated a rate of 444 typhoid cases per 100,000 people per year.
 The bacteria that cause typhoid, S. Typhi, was the primary cause of blood-stream infection in people with fever in the surveillance study.
-Additionally, children 5-9 years old had the highest typhoid incidence rate of all age groups in the study.4 Malawi has also seen a significant increase in multidrug-resistant typhoid since 2011, resulting in a sharp rise in overall typhoid incidence starting in 2013.5
+Additionally, children 5-9 years old had the highest typhoid incidence rate of all age groups in the study.4 Malawi has also seen a significant increase in multidrugresistant typhoid since 2011, resulting in a sharp rise in overall typhoid incidence starting in 2013.5